COOL-cohort/COOL/README.md

 ##### Execute queries

-We use the `health` dataset for example.
+We use the `health` dataset for example to demonstrate the cohort ananlysis.

 - Select the specific users.